RealTinyWarrior/Dungeonine/README.md

 -   The root directory includes the code which manages the core mechanics of the game.
 -   The Item Manager folder contains the code for managing inventory, chest and accessories.
 -   The Floor Manager folder contains necessary code for every single floor in the game.
+-   The Entities folder contains code for every single entity in the game
 -   The Item Scripts folder contains code of the game items.
 -   The Main Menu folder contains code for main menu.